 There is concern about emergency vehicle access in Arlington during periods when trains block the railroad crossings and prevent vehicles from accessing the interstate (S-2 and S-3).
+This issue also occurs on Cedar Springs Lane at the railroad crossings.
 Strategies to allow emergency vehicle access during these times will be considered.